-The K-means (and further developments) is the standard algorithm, if there is one such.
+K-means (and further developments) is the standard algorithm, if there is one such.

 DBSCAN is also an old (and awarded!) classic.
+An updated version is called HDBSCAN.

 Note that like in dimensionality reduction, it is important to transform the input variables first, so that mean and variances are of order zero and unity.